How WIC and SNAP Can Help Your Military Family

 The Special Supplemental Nutrition Program for Women, Infants and Children (WIC) supports pregnant or postpartum women and families with children up to age five.
 Families enrolled in WIC receive supplemental food, information on nutrition and healthy eating, and lactation support.

 Eligibility for the program is based on your household income.
-Because most states do not include BAH in determining WIC eligibility, many military families are eligible for this program.
+Because BAH is not included in determining WIC eligibility, many military families are eligible for this program.
 WIC is administered by the states, so to find out if you are eligible and apply, you will have to contact your local or state agency to set an appointment.
 Many WIC offices are located on or near military installations.

 WIC Can be Used OCONUS, too!